-The availability of point of care antibody testing—also known as serological testing—may provide a feasible roadmap for getting people back to work safely following the COVID-19 crisis, according to an editorial published recently in the peer-reviewed platform Science Direct.
+The availability of point of care antibody testing—also known as serological testing—may provide a feasible roadmap for getting people back to work safely following the COVID-19 crisis, according to an editorial published in the journal Contemporary Clinical Trials Communications.

 Regardless of whether they already have immunity to the virus, millions of Americans may try to return to work, potentially undoing all the benefits of the shutdown, suggests the editorial.

 Antibody testing, the authors argue, could clarify a person’s status quickly in real-time and reveal whether they have been exposed to COVID-19.
-Accordingly, a person who mounts an IgG positive response would most likely now be immune to the virus and an IgM positive result would point to the process of developing immunity.
+Accordingly, a person who mounts an IgG positive response (suggesting the presence of immunoglobulin G antibodies) would most likely now be immune to the virus and an IgM positive result would point to the process of developing immunity in someone who more recently became infected.

-“Unlike the PCR tests, the immediate results and unconstrained supply of antibody tests could fundamentally change the way we manage this epidemic,” says Bob Jackson, MD, a co-author of the paper.
-“And importantly, from an economic perspective, lead to a tractable path for people to return to work.”
+“Unlike the PCR tests (a measure of virus material), the immediate results and unconstrained supply of antibody tests could fundamentally change the way we manage this epidemic,” says Robert Jackson, MD, a co-author of the paper.
+“And from an economic perspective, it could lead to a tractable path for people to return to work.
+Collecting the data and tracking individuals longitudinally, in order to confirm the hypothesis, will be necessary.”

 And barring any HIPAA concerns, the authors propose that persons with positive antibody tests during periods of social distancing could get a bracelet, which indicates that they are immune-protected and can return to work.
 Those without a bracelet would still be asked to practice social-distancing and not yet resume their normal activities.
 But this approach could potentially get at least some portion of the economy back running again, suggests the authors.